 The Moon in Aboriginal Culture

 The moon has great significance in australian aboriginal culture.
 There are different stories and beliefs for the many different groups across the country.
 Here’s a link to a fascinating Australian Aboriginal Astronomy website.
-Artist Luke Jerram hopes to find out more, when he travels to Australia to present the Museum of the Moon.

 The Moon and the Great Barrier Reef